|

 Again, if you have any questions on how to configure your full system

-is a single-user function in a company!
-When
+up is a single-user function in a company!

 should be closed, and not just minimized.